bobjacobsen/OlcbChecker/README.md

 The main program is "control_master.py"

+Plans describing the various checks and procedures are available as PDF files in the [plans/](plans/) directory.

 Files whose names start with "check_" are the individual section checks.

 Files whose names start with "control_" form a basic line-oriented user interface.

 All of those can be individually run from the command line.

-Plans describing the various checks and procedures are available as PDF files in the [plans/](plans/) directory.

 An installation document is available as [plans/InstallingBasicChecker.pdf](plans/InstallingBasicChecker.pdf)

+These checks require Python 3.10 or later.

 These checks require the `openlcb` Python module.
 That's not yet available via PIP, though eventually it will be.
 To get it now, you have to obtain a copy from GitHub.
 See the [installation document](plans/InstallingBasicChecker.pdf) for more detail, but briefly you can: